-- Source: From this option, you can choose the ACF source for the fixed countdown timer types.
-This option saves a lot of time, requiring in dynamically setting the due date of the countdown timer with an ACF field.
+- Source: You can choose the ACF source for the fixed countdown timer types from this option.
+This option saves a lot of time, requiring dynamically setting the due date of the countdown timer with an ACF field.

 - Days/Hours/Minutes/Seconds: Choosing the evergreen timer will open these options.
 You can choose the period of time by selecting the number for each field.